Disease Reporting

 6. Coordination between local and state health departments is recommended for follow-up.

 7. Disease declared reportable by State Epidemiologist memo.
+Disease specific memos are linked from numeral seven in the Notes column above.

-The following disease shall be reported to the state epidemiologist on a Wisconsin HIV Infection and AIDS Case Report Form, F-44338 (Word and PDF), electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), or by fax or mail within 72 hours after identification of a known or suspected case.
+The following disease shall be reported to the state epidemiologist on a Wisconsin HIV Case Report Form, F-44338 (Word and PDF), electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), by fax, telephone, or mail within 72 hours after identification of a known or suspected case.
 Additionally, the following laboratory results shall be reported on all persons newly or previously diagnosed with HIV infection each time the test is conducted: all CD4+ test results (CD4+ T-lymphocyte counts and percentages), both detectable and undetectable HIV viral load results, HIV genotypic genotype results and all components of the HIV laboratory diagnostic testing algorithm when the initial screening test is reactive.
 See Wis.
 Stat. § 252.15(7)(b) and Wis.
 Admin.
 Code § DHS 145.04(3)(b)

 Additional information about HIV reporting and testing algorithm